Blog

 Maybe it’s the adrenaline.

-Maybe the vanity of being seen, of being wanted.
+Maybe it’s the vanity of being seen.

-Whatever it was, I wanted more.
+Whatever it was I wanted more.

-Out walks Hassan—chubby, bearded, smiling.
+Out walks Hassan—chubby, bearded, always grinning.

-Abibi!
-Come on, help me out!
-Let me clean the shop or something.
+“Abibi!
+Help me out, man!
+Let me clean the shop or something!”

 Long pause.